rolemadelen/minimalist-blog/src/post/i-received-an-offer-letter-scam.md

 - HP LaserJet Pro printer  - _🤨 huh?_
 - Router and networking skills - _what the f***?_
 - surge protectors - _I mean..
 I guess you don't want your engineers' places to burn down due to voltage spikes?_
-- Crimson Editor - _Forcing your engineers to use specific editors?
-Isn't this editor free anyway?_
+- Crimson Editor - _I have to use this?_

 Once again, everything seemed suspicious, but I decided to proceed until they asked for money.
 So, I signed the contract and sent a copy of my ID as they requested in the email (f*** 😡).